psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 & harbarrow `[Madden reads harborrow. — F.]` till the day att Morne,
 that wee may scape `[Madden again reads stape, and corrects to scape. — F.]` away without scorne." `[Pork, puts in the Porter's answer, warning them that his lord "can no cortessye," and that they will not escape without a "wellony." — F.]`
 Then spake the crabbed Knight Sir Kay:
-" Porter, our errand I reede the say,`[thou say or thee (to) say. — P.]`
+"Porter, our errand I reede the say,`[thou say or thee (to) say. — P.]`
 or else the Castle gate wee shall breake,
 & the Keyes thereof to Arthur take."
 the Porter sayd with words throe, `[tho, i. e. then.— P. A.S. þrà, bold.— F.]`
-" theres no man aliue that dares doe soe!
+"theres no man aliue that dares doe soe!
 of `[If.— P.]` a 100d such as thou his death had sworne,
 yett he wold ryde on hunting to morne. `[to-morrow.— P.]`
-" then answered GAWAIN thai was curteous aye,
+"then answered GAWAIN thai was curteous aye,
-" Porter, our errand I pray thee say."
+"Porter, our errand I pray thee say."
 "yes," said the Porter, " withouten ffayle
 I shall say your errand ffull well." as soone as the Porter the Carle see,